influxdata/influxdb-observability/README.md

 `run-checks.sh` verifies `go mod tidy` using `git diff`, so any changes must be staged for commit in order for `run-checks.sh` to pass.

-To update all OpenTelemetry dependencies in the various modules of this repository:
+To update critical dependencies (OpenTelemetry, Jaeger, and intra-repo modules) in the various modules of this repository:
-- run `update-otel.sh`
+- run `update-deps.sh`
 - stage the changed `go.mod` and `go.sum` files
 - run `run-checks.sh`